DamyanBG/real-estate-nodejs-be/README.md

 - you have to clone the repository
 - you have to write on the terminal "npm install" (you need to have Node installed on your system)
+- create .env file
+- add AZURE_DATABASE_CONNECTION_STRING variable to the .env file and assign connection string to your local database or whatever you want
-- start the back end "npm start"
+- start the back end "npm run dev"